jbarcelo/old_jbarcelo.github.io/_posts/2014-07-19-A-HackLab-at-UPF.markdown

 They have accelerated the pace of change and evolution to levels that we could have never imagined.
 And the change is accelerating as new technologies become available and widespread.

-We are quickly evolving from industrial capitalism to a knowledge society in which information and knowledge is much more valuable than material goods.
+We are quickly evolving from industrial capitalism to a knowledge society in which information and knowledge are much more valuable than material goods.
 In the digital world, information can be easily replicated and transmitted across the globe.
 As a result, the digital economy is an economy of abundance.